by Michelle Tchea

 Eco-Friendly

 Builders and designers worked with indigenous communities to help make the best of all the destruction, producing the Jicaro Island Ecolodge.
-All nine of the tiny houses (known as casitas) are suspended in trees, with natural volcano sediments forming the foundation of the resort.
+All nine tiny houses (known as casitas) are suspended in trees, with natural volcanic sediments forming the resort’s foundation.

 For foodies looking for more adventure, head straight out into the water.
-Not only is fishing a skilled sport in Nicaragua, but small-scale commercial fishing includes mussel and lobster safaris, as well as hand-spearing your lunch the old fashion way.
+Not only is fishing a skilled sport in Nicaragua, but small-scale commercial fishing includes mussel and lobster safaris, as well as hand-spearing your lunch the old-fashioned way.

 Splashing Out